-- Mentors/Personal Tutors have particular responsibility to support their students through any investigation into allegations of bullying and/or harassment. - Lecturers and Heads of Department/Programme Managers have a responsibility to ensure that the delivery of the curriculum does not contravene the requirements or spirit of this policy. - All staff have a duty to ensure that any allegations of bullying and/or harassment are treated as serious and are investigated fully. - All staff who witness acts of bullying or harassment, or who are approached in confidence by students who are being bullied or harassed or by students who have witnessed such actions, have a duty to take action in line with this policy to prevent the reoccurrence of these acts.
+- Mentors/Personal Tutors have particular responsibility to support their students through any investigation into allegations of bullying and/or harassment. - Lecturers and Heads of Department/Programme Managers have a responsibility to ensure that the delivery of the curriculum does not contravene the requirements or spirit of this policy. - All staff have a duty to ensure that any allegations of bullying and/or harassment are treated as serious and are investigated fully.

+All staff who witness acts of bullying or harassment, or who are approached in confidence by students who are being bullied or harassed or by students who have witnessed such actions, have a duty to take action in line with this policy to prevent the reoccurrence of these acts.
+All staff are prohibited from engaging in intimate personal relationships with any learner enrolled at the Group.